macgyverwang/Robotics_Demo/README.md

 Output: path bank (2xN) matrix

 ##Reference:
-More detail about A* algorithm: [A* Pathfinding for Beginner](http://www.policyalmanac.org/games/aStarTutorial.htm)
+More details about A* algorithm: [A* Pathfinding for Beginner](http://www.policyalmanac.org/games/aStarTutorial.htm)